Arthur Nicolaier

 Charité.
 He was removed from office in 1933 when the Nazis passed laws that made it illegal for Jews to be civil servants.
-He committed suicide in 1942 when he learned that he was about to be deported to the Theresienstadt concentration camp.
+He committed suicide by an overdose of morphine in 1942 when he learned that he was about to be deported to the Theresienstadt concentration camp.

 Scientific contributions

 As an assistant to Carl Flügge in Göttingen, Nicolaier discovered Clostridium tetani, the bacterium that causes tetanus, in 1884.

 He was the first to use hexamethylentetramin (Urotropin) for treating urinary infections.